Macheezmo Mouse: History

 William "Tiger" Warren founded Macheezmo Mouse in collaboration with Michael Vidor in 1981, adapting the restaurant's name from one of his nicknames.
 While the company made a brief and unsuccessful attempt to expand to the San Francisco Bay area, by 1994 it had grown to include 13 locations in the Portland and Seattle areas, when it made an initial public offering in an effort to fund growth and ongoing operations.
 At the time, despite annual operating profits of $789,000, the company's total operations had resulted in "negative retained earnings" and showed working capital of negative $640,000.
 The stock price opened at $6/share and briefly rose as high as $11, allowing the chain to grow to a peak of 23 restaurants.
 However, same-store sales fell by 25% over the next year and profits collapsed to a third of IPO levels, sending the stock falling to $3.25/share by the end of September 1995.
 In 1997, the company closed its remaining Seattle stores, and by 1999 the stock was trading for "pennies", despite expanding its offerings into packaged burritos offered through regional Costco stores.
-Founder William Warren died on November 27, 1999 when the de Havilland Beaver he was piloting crashed into the Columbia River just after takeoff.
+Founder William Warren died on November 27, 1999, when the de Havilland Beaver he was piloting crashed into the Columbia River just after takeoff.

-After a continued decline, the company closed its last four restaurants and filed for Chapter 7 bankruptcy in May of 2003, leaving many employees unpaid.
+After a continued decline, the company closed its last four restaurants and filed for Chapter 7 bankruptcy in May 2003, leaving many employees unpaid.